The challenge

 With tools to make informed decisions, lower market barriers and a way to reduce transaction costs, carbon farming could become a significant component of Australia's overall emissions reduction efforts into the future.

 Pronounced 'Look-see', our LOOC-C software tool means land managers can quickly assess eligible carbon project types and greenhouse gas abatement options, including estimates of abatement quantity such as Australian Carbon Credit Units.
-By assessing specific paddocks or farm areas, LOOC-C helps producers discover and evaluate their options for participating in a project through the Emissions Reduction Fund and other markets.
+By assessing specific paddocks or farm areas, LOOC-C helps landowners discover and evaluate their options for participating in a project through the Emissions Reduction Fund and other markets.

 The results